sureshd1/WebAPICore/README.md

 # WebAPICore
-WebAPICore

-This Ap.net Core Web API application with EF core (Code First Approach) Once  you download zip file , extract it
+This Asp.net Core Web API application with EF core (Code First Approach) Once  you download zip file , extract it
 Click on the Solution file